top of page

 • Reduced stamina

-• Slight metabolic drag
+• Slight drag

 But you’re not optimized.